 .

-To fix the XAMPP Maximum PHP Execution Time Exceeded error, all you need to do is increase the value of the number.
+To fix the maximum execution time error, all you need to do is increase the value of that number.
 For example, you could try doubling it to 240

 .